apache/incubator-gluten/README.md

 ## 1.3 Target User

-Gluten's target user is anyone who wants to accelerate SparkSQL fundamentally.
+Gluten's target user is anyone who aspires to accelerate SparkSQL fundamentally.
 As a plugin to Spark, Gluten doesn't require any change for dataframe API or SQL query, but only requires user to make correct configuration.
 See Gluten configuration properties [here](https://github.com/apache/incubator-gluten/blob/main/docs/Configuration.md).

 ## 1.4 References